ArdaAlp/Get-My-Script/README.md

 Get my script is a basic **CDN.**
 Get my script is there to deliver the script codes to you quickly.
-For now, there are only 3 script codes in it.
 I'm working for upgrade this project and I will add new script codes soon.

 If you have a feedback or find a bug you can contact with me.